 In the second of our ‘Measuring the Unmeasurable,’ articles we look at experiential marketing and the changes that are happening in the industry, driven by EffWorks partners the IPM, to better measure its effectiveness.
-The IPM will be launching a new measurement tool at EffWeek on 10 October.
+The IPM launched a new measurement tool at EffWeek 2018.

 Very much like Andrew Canter at the BCMA, Paul Cope, Managing Director of the IPM is determined to overturn people’s preconceived notions about measuring the effectiveness of a growing marketing medium.

 “One of the things that stood out when I joined the IPM last year, was the work they had already been doing around experiential,” he says.
 With over 20 years of experience in promotional marketing, he was familiar with the barriers to proper measurement and keen to tackle them.
 The IPM’s Experiential Council, chaired by Jess Hargreaves, MD of agency PrettyGreen, had already set out a number of ambitions back in 2015.
 One of which was improving the measurement of the impact of experiential executions.

 Both Paul and Jessica are unequivocal that experiential is by no means ‘unmeasurable’.
 “Often I think there’s just a laziness about it,” says Paul.
 “It gets left out of the measurement strategy, perhaps because it is a relatively new and growing marketing medium.
 It may take up a small part of the overall budget and therefore not seem significant enough to bother with.
 Or people just aren’t quite sure how to go about measuring it in comparison to other media.”